Drug Induced Panic Attack

 Panic attacks are episodes of intense fear or discomfort that occur without warning.
 People who experience panic attacks often share that they felt like they were having a heart attack or even as though they were going to die.
 Physical symptoms of panic attacks such as sweating, shaking, rapid heartbeat, and shortness of breath make it easy to understand why they feel so threatening.
 Panic attacks can be triggered by unmanageable stress, excessive smoking or caffeine intake, other drug use and withdrawal, or a history of trauma, and can co-occur with mental health issues such as anxiety and psychosis.

-Common physical and psychological symptoms of panic attacks include:
+Common physical and psychological symptoms of drug-induced panic attacks include:

 • Shortness of breath